The power of risk.

 Online, there are no second chances.
 And also a bunch of second chances.

 It’s certainly true that the internet never forgets.
 We’re not just talking about those awkward selfies you shouldn’t have sent that ex while the relationship was on the rocks.
-There are plenty of examples of ad campaigns that were taken down only a few hours after launching, yet they live on in YouTube and other places.
+There are plenty of examples of ad campaigns that were taken down only a few hours after launching, yet they live on YouTube and other places.

 Let’s take a shot together.